 You can choose who manages your NDIS plan but the NDIA must manage all your pre-paid in-kind supports because they have been pre-paid.

 In-kind service bookings

-The NDIA may set up a service booking to reflect your agreement with your in-kind service provider.
-This shows your in-kind support in your plan.
+The NDIA may set up a service booking to show your in-kind supports clearly.

-Some participant’s plans have in-kind supports included as items in the plan as well as a service booking.
-If your plan includes an in-kind item, it is only to reflect your agreement with your in-kind service provider.
+Some participants’ plans have in-kind supports included as items and a service booking.
+If your plan includes an in-kind item, it is there to show the reasonable and necessary in-kind supports you get.

 Access to in-kind services for new NDIS participants

-If you find an in-kind service you don’t currently receive, contact the in-kind provider if you wish to use the supports they deliver.
+If you find an in-kind service you don’t currently use, contact the in-kind provider if you wish to use the supports they deliver.

 Important changes to in-kind funding arrangements

 In coming years, state, territory and Commonwealth governments will stop pre-paying in-kind supports.
 This means participants will use their NDIS plan funding to pay for the reasonable and necessary services they choose.
 These changes give participants more choice and control over their supports.